The Legend of Hercules: Critical response

 The Legend of Hercules received universally negative reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 5% based on 83 reviews, with an average rating of 2.70/10, based on 82 reviews.
 The site's consensus reads: "Cheap-looking, poorly acted, and dull, The Legend of Hercules is neither fun enough to qualify as an action movie nor absorbing enough to work on a dramatic level".
 On Metacritic, the film has a score of 22 out of 100, based on reviews from 19 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-The Guardians Mike McCahill gave the film 2/5 stars, writing, "Harlin keeps it commendably brisk, and insists upon the primacy of flesh-and-blood performers duking it out on non-virtual sets, perhaps because his CGI is makeshift at best."
+The Guardians Mike McCahill gave the film 2/5 stars, writing that Renny Harlin "keeps it commendably brisk, and insists upon the primacy of flesh-and-blood performers duking it out on non-virtual sets, perhaps because his CGI is makeshift at best."
 Ignatiy Vishnevetsky of The A.V.
 Club gave it a D grade, writing, "While The Legend Of Hercules offers plenty for viewers who've acquired a taste for the fake and incompetent (not the least of which is the dialogue, which finds characters saying each other's names at the end of every other sentence), it's unlikely to please anyone who wants entertainment in the conventional sense."
 Chris Stuckmann gave the film a F grade, writing, "An obvious and blatant rip-off of 300 and Gladiator – much better movies – this film should be removed from theaters as soon as possible to avoid damaging the brains of people who have the misfortune of seeing it."

 The Village Voices Stephanie Zacharek wrote, "You could ask for more — an actual script, maybe? — but Harlin covers most of the basics.
 Or, perhaps more accurately, he leaves them uncovered."
-A.O.
-Scott of The New York Times said the film "delivers what it promises, which is muscular guys in skimpy clothes fighting and howling, as well as some large-scale digitally enhanced battle sequences."
+A. O. Scott of The New York Times said the film "delivers what it promises, which is muscular guys in skimpy clothes fighting and howling, as well as some large-scale digitally enhanced battle sequences."

+Kellan Lutz adopted a British-style accent for his portrayal of Hercules, reflecting the convention of using British accents in historical settings, with one reviewer noting that he was required to "fake the classic British accent" despite the film's Greek setting.